dreamer-coding-555/meson-app-cpp/README.md

 ## Contributing

 If you're interested in contributing to this project, please consider opening pull requests or creating issues on the [GitHub repository](https://github.com/dreamer-coding-555/meson-app-cpp).
-Be sure to read the documentation on the [project website](https://trilobite.home.blog).

 ## Feedback and Support